-Talk for Writing is an approach to teaching writing that emphasizes three teaching methods: ‘imitation’ (where pupils learn texts by heart, so they can discuss and dissect them), ‘innovation’ (where pupils adapt stories to create their own versions), and ‘invention’ (where teachers help pupils to create original stories).
-These tasks aim to improve writing ability by giving pupils an understanding of the structure and elements of written language.
+Talk for Writing is an approach to teaching writing that emphasises three teaching methods: ‘imitation’ (where pupils learn texts by heart, so they can discuss and dissect them), ‘innovation’ (where pupils adapt stories to create their own versions), and ‘invention’ (where teachers help pupils to create original stories).
+These tasks aim to improve writing skills by giving pupils an understanding of the structure and elements of written language.